 I admit that that sounds like a bit much, but the other two phases are completely innocuous research projects, much like any you'd see taking place on any college campus every day.

-Kind of irrelevant, because I can find this grant proposal, and there are contracts from the Department of the Interior, and there's status updates going up to June 2013 that have been released, but that's where any documentation drops off.
+There are elements of what this was aiming to determine, but it's kind of irrelevant because I can find this grant proposal, and there are contracts from the Department of the Interior, and there's status updates going up to June 2013 that have been released, but that's where any documentation drops off.

-None of these conspiracy blogs that talk about this have anything past that point, which I thought was a little bit weird, until I took a closer look at the contracts.
+None of these conspiracy blogs that talk about this have anything past that point, which I thought was a little bit weird until I took a closer look at the contracts.

 Those were optional.

-I can find no evidence that the very scary Phase 3 of this experiment was ever actually done, and if Jake can prove that it was, I would encourage him to share that evidence with me.
+And if Jake can prove that it was, I would encourage him to share that evidence with me.

-I actually have fairly strong circumstantial evidence that it didn't get extended past Phase 1 because I found the project manager Stephen Corman's resume, and he lists this grant in it in spring 2012.
+I actually have fairly strong circumstantial evidence that it didn't get extended past phase one because I found the project manager Stephen Corman's resume.

 But that's it.